codeship/screencast-storyboards/storyboards/node-bitbucket-nodejitsu.md

 By the way, if you ever need help, check out the Codeship documentation. [move mouse over documentation link] If you encounter any problems, contact the Codeship crew by clicking on the support links in the top-right or the bottom-right corner. [move mouse over support links]

-And a few seconds later our build succeeded!
+A few seconds later our build succeeded!
 Great!

 ![Codeship finished build][screenshot-first-build-finished]